 Customer Feedback Form Placement

 The placement (or deployment) method used for your customer feedback forms is also important.
-Are you going to gather feedback on your mobile app rather than website?
-Then you’ll need to use a mobile optimised form (and maybe even an SDK).
+Are you going to gather feedback on your mobile app rather than your website?
+Then you’ll need to use a mobile-optimised form (and maybe even an SDK).
 Are you going to make use of feedback buttons on the page, or do you want to trigger customer feedback forms based on certain behaviours (e.g. leaving the page)?
-There are important factors to consider.
+As you can hear, there are multiple important factors to consider.

 Channels

-There are three key channels on which you can collect customer feedback: websites, mobile apps and emails.
+There are three key channels through which you can collect customer feedback: websites, mobile apps and emails.
 Let’s take a look at each of these individually below.

 Website